 Jennifer Nijman is a founding partner of the environmental firm Nijman·Franzetti LLP with wide ranging experience in litigation defense and enforcement issues as well as issues involving waste and contaminated property.
 She was formerly a partner and chair of the environmental practice group at the Chicago office of a national law firm.

 Ms. Nijman has arbitrated and mediated cases through the American Arbitration Association and the Center for Conflict Resolution.
 She was President of the Chicago Bar Association in 2002–2003 and currently serves on the Illinois Supreme Court Commission for Access to Justice.
-She is president of the Board of the Lawyers Trust Fund of Illinois.
+She is a past president and Board member of the Lawyers Trust Fund of Illinois.

 Ms. Nijman received her J.D. from the University of Chicago Law School in 1987, and her B.A. from the University of Illinois in Champaign in 1984.
 She is a member of the Federal Trial Bar for the Northern District of Illinois and is admitted to the Illinois and Wisconsin Bar, as well as the U.S. Supreme Court.